robmoss/git-is-my-lab-book/docs/README.md

 ## Structure

-**Start with the basics:** our [orientation](orientation/README.md) tutorials provide overviews of essential skills, tools, templates, and suggested workflows.
+**Start with the basics:** Our [orientation](orientation/README.md) tutorials provide overviews of essential skills, tools, templates, and suggested workflows.

-**Learn more about best practices:** our [topical guides](guides/README.md) explain a range of topics and provide exercises to test your understanding.
+**Learn more about best practices:** Our [topical guides](guides/README.md) explain a range of topics and provide exercises to test your understanding.

-**Come together as a community:** our [Community of Practice](community/README.md) is how we come together to share skills, knowledge, and experience.
+**Come together as a community:** Our [Community of Practice](community/README.md) is how we come together to share skills, knowledge, and experience.

 ## Motivation